gugazimmermann/dragonspage/article2.md

 LINKEDIN:

-**DRAGONS PAGE** changes the exercices of the course **Amazon DynamoDB: Building NoSQL Database-Driven Applications**  https://www.coursera.org/learn/dynamodb-nosql-database-driven-apps/home/welcome to be done using the AWS CDK.
-Thanks to Seph Robinson, Morgan Willis and Rick H for the course.
+**DRAGONS PAGE** changes the exercises of the course **Amazon DynamoDB: Building NoSQL Database-Driven Applications** https://www.coursera.org/learn/dynamodb-nosql-database-driven-apps/home/welcome to be done using the AWS CDK.
+Thanks to Seph Robinson, Morgan Willis, and Rick H for the course.
 (I also recommend the specialization AWS Fundamentals: Going Cloud-Native that I did before.)